Quite often we are asked if we "accept insurance?"

 We agree with you that our services should be covered and we do not like this any more than you do.
 But, we are not in any position to argue with the rules of your insurance carrier.

 What we can do is keep our fees affordable by working with private labs and diagnostic centers.
-All of this will be discussed during your Free 20-Minute Health Interview.
+All of this can be discussed in Your Free Phone Consult.

 On a final note, you may want to consider switching to a non-traditional insurance plan that would cover such services.